RattleTheCages/Code-from-the-90s/README.md

 # This library includes many templates for items such as linked-lists, binary search trees (self balancing and thread safe), threads, sockets and more.

 # There is also a language I wrote called OLP, object language protocol.
-And a compiler that would take OLP and create objects in C++ and Java, complete with serialization and unserialization functions such that, right out of the compiler, the C++ object and the Java object could exchange information over a serial transmission, e.g. a socket or file.  #The compiler also provided SQL to create tables in the object's image.
+And a compiler that would take OLP and create objects in C++ and Java, complete with serialization and unserialization functions such that, right out of the compiler, the C++ object and the Java object could exchange information over a serial transmission, e.g. a socket or file.
+The compiler also provided SQL to create tables in the object's image.
 Also generated is insert and select queries that can be used to update the C++ and Java objects associated.

 # The Artificial intelligence engine included went beyond what Rouge Wave was offering.
 (Rouge Wave did not offer AI.)
 This machine learning engine uses a genetic algorithm to provide evolutionary learning.
 The examples, included here, shows how the artificial intelligence engine can be used to solve word puzzles in just a few generations.

-# Part of what all this encompasses was to provide libraries and APIs to build self optimizing general purpose servers, something that was not available at the time.
+# Part of what all this encompasses was to provide libraries and APIs to build self optimizing general purpose servers.
+Self optimization was achived with, what is called, now, the design pattern Thread Pool, with the threads allocated by the AI engine.
+This was something that was not available at the time.